smacpher/frarold/README.md

 Once you're done with that, open Terminal and use the following command:
 `python frarold/python_client.py`

+### Example queries
+Here are some example queries to get you started; essentially, you can ask about any meal (breakfast, lunch, or dinner) for any day of the week at any dining hall on campus (Frank, Frary, Collins, Scripps, Oldenburg, Pitzer, Mudd).
+Also, don't worry about the phrasing or the names you choose to use, Frarold can understand pretty much any format!

+_Examples_:
+"What's for lunch at CMC tomorrow?"
+"What's oldy having for lunch today?"
+"Pitzer dinner?"
+(Frarold will assume you want to know about today's meals if no meal is specified)

 ## Dependencies
 To use the Python CLI Client, you will need to install the Dialogflow Python SDK here: